The Shark Blog

 by chewy

-prepare.
+drafts.
 If you're like me and play on

 various sites, it's easy to forget the rules and nuances of each league.
 Blindly drafting without regard to the rules